 New Student Registration sign-ups begin in mid-March.
 To sign up, you'll need to take the following steps:

-New Student Registration will vary depending on your college and/or major.
-You'll learn more from your academic advisor prior to your online New Student Registration date.
+On-campus programs will begin at 9:00 a.m. and end at different times based on your college and advising/registration appointment times.
+For students participating in an online program, you'll learn more from your academic advisor prior to your online New Student Registration date.

 No, our staff and academic advisors prepare specifically for the students who have signed up each day.
 Since we have limited advising capacities and academic departments available on specific days, we won’t be able to accommodate last-minute changes, and you’ll have to sign up for a different date.

 By completing your college homework and working with your advisor on your registration day, you’ll be able to predict your AP or IB test results.
 We also have required placement tests that will help determine your placement in the absence of AP results.
 If you need to adjust your schedule after receiving official AP results, you can do so by consulting with an academic advisor after arriving on campus in the fall.

 Current students register before new students, so some popular courses or times may be full.
 However, departments typically hold seats for new students, which are released throughout the summer, so there will be course availability regardless of your registration day.
 While it’s probably not realistic to get every course at every time you’d prefer, your academic advisor will work with you to make sure your schedule meets your educational goals and needs.